San Diego Information

 Most major airlines fly to San Diego.
 Southwest Airlines has its own terminal at San Diego Airport and often has lower fares than other airlines.

-Directions from Airport to Venue (5440 Kearny Mesa Road): Get on I-5 S from Airport Terminal Rd; Take CA-163 N to Clairemont Mesa Blvd.
+The Shrine Center is 11.8 miles from San Diego International Airport (3225 North Harbor Drive, San Diego, CA).
+Directions from Airport to Shrine Center (5440 Kearny Mesa Road): Get on I-5 S from Airport Terminal Rd; Take CA-163 N to Clairemont Mesa Blvd.
 Take exit 8 from CA-163 N; Take exit 8 for Clairemont Mesa Blvd; Continue on Clairemont Mesa Blvd.
-Drive to Kearny Mesa Rd
+Drive to Kearny Mesa Rd.
+Visit our lodgings and transport page to find more details on transportation to and around San Diego.

 Fun things to do or see while in San Diego